bluealloy/revm/documentation/src/crates/revm/handler.md

 # Handler

-Is logic part of the Evm, it contains the Specification ID, and list of functions that do the logic and list of registers that can change the behaviour of the Handler.
+Is logic part of the Evm, it contains the Specification ID, list of functions that do the logic and list of registers that can change behavior of the Handler when `Handler` is build.

-Functions can be grouped in four categories and are marked in that way in the code:
+Functions can be grouped in five categories and are marked in that way in the code:
 * Validation functions: `ValidateHandler`
-* Main functions: `MainHandler`
+* Pre execution functions: `PreExecutionHandler`
-* Frame functions: `ExecutionLoopHandler`
+* Execution loop functions: `LoopExecutionHandler`
-* Internal functions: `InstractionTable`
+* Post execution functions: `PostExecutionHandler`
+* Instruction table: `InstructionTable`

 ### Handle Registers

 Simple function that is used to modify handler functions.
 Amazing thing about them is that they can be done over generic external type.
 For example this allows to have a register over trait that would allow to add hooks to the any type that implements the trait, that trait can be a GetInspector trait so anyone that implement it would be able to register inspector related functions.
-It is used inside the `EvmBuilder` to change behaviour of the default mainnet Handler.
+It is used inside the `EvmBuilder` to change behavior of the default mainnet Handler.

+Handle registers are set in `EvmBuilder`.

 Order of the registers is important as they are called in the order they are registered.
 And it matters if register overrides the previous handle or just wraps it, overriding handle can disrupt the logic of previous registered handles.